goldeneggg/structil/README.md

 I'd like to ...

+- conveniently dive into the specific field in nested struct
+- simply verify if a field with the specified name and type exists in object
 - conveniently handle known ___and unknown___ formatted JSON/YAML
-- conveniently dive into the specific field in nested struct
-- simply verify if a field with the specified name exists in object
 - etc

 ```